trungk18/trungk18.github.io/_posts/2020-05-10-angular-common-memory-leak-use-case-observable.md

 ## Conclusion

-1. Memory Leaks are quite hard to find and debug.
+1. Memory Leaks are quite hard to find and debug
-2. Angular does a great job at managing memory; with that said, we need to watch out for open subscriptions (Observables, Subjects, NgRx Store Selections), DOM events, WebSocket connections, etc. **Remember to unsubscribe from Rx subscription**.
+2. Angular does a great job at managing memory; with that said, we need to watch out for open subscriptions (Observables, Subjects, NgRx Store Selections), DOM events, WebSocket connections, etc. **Remember to unsubscribe from Rx subscription**

 ### Resource